Cq8jx/VJU-Project/University Regulations/English/CP-ND-86-2021 Decree on Vietnamese Citizens Studying, Teaching, Conducting Scientific Research, and Academic Exchange Overseas.md

 ---
 id: CP-ND-86-2021
 title: Decree on Vietnamese Citizens Studying, Teaching, Conducting Scientific Research, and Academic Exchange Overseas
 issuer: Chính phủ
 category: University Regulations
 issue_date: null
 status: active
-languages: [en, ja, vi]
-source_pdf: ""
 replaces: []
 replaced_by: []
 revision_history: []
-tags: [university-regulations]
+tags:
+- university-regulations
+version:
+- en
+- ja
+- source
+- vi
 ---
 This file is a text conversion based on https://thuvienphapluat.vn/van-ban/Giao-duc/Nghi-dinh-86-2021-ND-CP-cong-dan-Viet-Nam-ra-nuoc-ngoai-hoc-tap-giang-day-nghien-cuu-khoa-hoc-489274.aspx, and accuracy is determined by the official content published there.
 Table recognition encountered technical difficulties, so table layouts and contents may not be entirely accurate.